Kansas Academy of Mathematics and Science

 - a safe campus and residential environment; and trained support staff.

-This fall marks the sixth year that KAMS students join the FHSU community.
+This fall marks the eighth year that KAMS students join the FHSU community.
 These exceptional students represent urban, suburban and rural communities from across the state.
 Prospective students must have completed at least two years of high school with distinction in mathematics or science.
 However, outstanding academic achievement is not the only criterion for acceptance.
 KAMS selects students based on drive, interest, maturity, stability, and personal and family commitment.

 Why is KAMS important for Kansas?